nishihatapalmer/TreeTable/README.md

 The demo code will probably be extended a bit and the help expanded.

 ## Getting started
+This section covers how to get started with using TreeTableModel in your own code.
+We will use the demo form application code in `net.byteseek.demo.treetable` as an example to show how it works.

 ### The object
 We'll start with the object whose values you want to display in a tree table.
 For example: